-46For ordial representation of preferences, see Hervés-Beloso-del Valle-Inclán Cruces (2019) and its reference to Hausdorff's work.
+$^{^{51}}$ For ordial representation of preferences, see Hervés-Beloso-del Valle-Inclán Cruces (2019) and its reference to Hausdorff's work.

-47Beardon-Mehta (1994) has an excellent survey and extension on Arrow-Hanah's method and its relation to other method's including Debreu's and Wold's methods.
-In particular, they consider the unit interval endowed with an equivalence relation, and under the assumption of closed equivalence classes, show the existence of however, that the fact that the utility representation results of AH and Debreu does not use convexity, or monotonicity assumptions in their utility representation theorems, in many of their applications they assume continuous and convex preferences, which have quasi-concave utility representations.
-In these results we can replace the continuity assumption with various continuity assumptions we listed in Theorem 2.
+satisfy the assumption of Arrow-Hahn except section continuity.
+Hence, it is indeed not possible to replace the continuity assumption with scalar continuity in Arrow-Hahn's theorem.52 Note, however, that the fact that the utility representation results of AH and Debreu does not use convexity, or monotonicity assumptions in their utility representation theorems, in many of their applications they assume continuous and convex preferences, which have quasi-concave utility representations.
+In these results we can replace the continuity assumption with various continuity assumptions we listed in Theorem 3.
 This observation also connects us to our Theorem 1.

-4.1.2 A Mixture Space: Herstein and Milnor (1953)
+4.1.2 A Mixture Space: Herstein-Milnor (1953)